How to get to the Taste of Chicago

 How to get to the Taste of Chicago by bike

 Bike racks are located around the perimeter of Grant Park.
 However, there is no bike valet, so take heavy precautions against bike theft when locking your bike.
 When biking, watch out for tourist drivers who are not accustomed to cyclists.
 See chicagobikes.org for bike routes and tips.
+You can also ride a Divvy bike to the station at Jackson Dr and Michigan Ave.

 How to get to the Taste of Chicago by car